Keyboard shortcuts

 DF_DO_RUST=0 # skip rustup + cargo tools

-DF_DO_PYTHON=0 # skip uv + venv
+DF_DO_PYTHON=0 # skip uv + per-tool venvs

 DF_DO_CLAUDE=0 # skip Claude Code install + plugins + MCP servers